 PHILOSOPHY 100—INTRODUCTION TO PHILOSOPHY (HA)

 Fall, Spring.
-Credit, four hours.
+Credit, three hours.
 Examination of some of the central issues and speculative theories in the philosophical tradition.

 Fall, Spring.
-Credit, four hours.
+Credit, three hours.
 Examination of some of the central issues and speculative theories in the philosophical tradition.

 Fall, Spring.
 Credit, four hours.
 Introduction to the informal techniques of critical thought and the formal analysis of argument structure.

 Fall or Spring.
-Credit, four hours.
+Credit, three to four hours.
 This course is an introduction to the central concepts in social and political philosophy, such as liberty, equality, justice, and fairness.

 On Demand.
 Credit, three hours.
 Introduction to some of the major questions and themes of Philosophy of Sport, with a particular focus on ethical and political issues.

 TBA.
 Credit, three to four hours.
-No prerequisites but is more suitable for sophomores.
+Prerequisite: One course in Philosophy or equivalent transfer credit.
 This course will introduce principal figures and topics in ancient Greek and medieval philosophy.

 TBA.
 Credit, three to four hours.
-No prerequisites but is more suitable for sophomores.
+Prerequisite: One course in Philosophy or equivalent transfer credit.
 This course will introduce principal figures and topics in Renaissance and modern philosophy.

 TBA.
 Credit, three to four hours.
-No prerequisites but this class is more suitable for sophomores or students who have taken English 185.
+Prerequisite: One course in Philosophy or equivalent transfer credit.
 This course will introduce principal figures and topics in nineteenth and twentieth-century philosophy.

 TBA.
 Credit, three hours.
+Prerequisite: One course in Philosophy or equivalent transfer credit.
 Key figures and concepts in the history of the philosophical sub-discipline of political philosophy.
 Students will read texts dating from the ancient world to important works in the 20th century.

 TBA.
 Variable credit, one to four hours.
 Prerequisite: Permission of instructor.
 Independent reading and research under the direction of a faculty member.